f5devcentral/ansible-role-bigiq_as3_device_disaster_recovery/README.md

 Steps executed by the ansible galaxy role automatically: *(role will pause between each step)*
 1. Backup AS3 declarations and Legacy App Services from the device specified
 2. Delete the Application Services in BIG-IQ dashboard belonging to the device specified (app services won't be deleted on the BIG-IP but only on BIG-IQ from the Application Tab)
-3. Remove the device specified from BIG-IQ
+3. Remove and Re-add device(s) specified from BIG-IQ
-4. Re-discover and re-import the device specified in BIG-IQ
-5. Re-deploy the AS3 and Legacy application services on the device (no service impact)
+4. Re-deploy the AS3 and Legacy application services on the device (no service impact)

 # Prerequisites

-- Make sure device part of the same cluster can be successfully discovered and imported in BIG-IQ
+- Make sure devices part of the same cluster can be successfully discovered and imported in BIG-IQ
 - In the case of RMA, make sure the device has been replaced before running this role and is up and running, HA cluster sync
 - Install the following galaxy roles:
   - ``ansible-galaxy install f5devcentral.atc_deploy --force``